lolmrdabbydab/MakeBlock-UltraSonicSensor/README.md

 The program was running on the Raspberry Pi in python, addressing the MegaPi via serial interface.
 For transportation the `megapi` library was imported, for audio output the `pygame` library.

+This is the final code from May 17th for the final round in this competition:

 ``` py
 from megapi import *
 import time